 Finally, we examine the case where a source signature regularization is needed and has been applied, and while the particular ISS imaging algorithm has adequate capture for a simpler earth model type, it is inadequate for a more complicated earth model.
-In that case the data is generated using the more complicated earth model (more 'complicated' means more Earth mechanical properties/parameters can vary) but the ISS imaging algorithm corresponds to the simpler model type.
+In that case the data is generated using the more complicated earth model (more 'complicated' means more earth mechanical properties/parameters can vary) but the ISS imaging algorithm corresponds to the simpler model type.
 We will examine this for the case where the data is generated by a model where velocity and density both vary, but the ISS imaging algorithm assumes that only the velocity varies.
-That situation is illustrated in Figures 15 and 16 where: (1) the model, (2) the water speed FK Stolt migration and (3) the velocity only varying ISS imaging algorithm result is shown.
+That situation is illustrated in Figs. 15 and 16 where: (1) the model, (2) the water speed FK Stolt migration and (3) the velocity only varying ISS imaging algorithm result are shown.
 The flat CIG result indicates the ISS depth imaging result would produce the accurate depth if the data had come from a velocity only model, and that within the latter model, that effective source regularization and adequate and appropriate capture of ISS imaging terms had taken place.
 Hence, a flat CIG is a necessary and sufficient condition that source regularization and adequate imaging capability within a model type has been achieved.
 If the model type is appropriate for the data being imaged then depth will be produced.
-If the model type used in the imaging is not a match with the model of the data, then CIG flatness would indicate that a critical source regularization is effective and that either the depth is being output or depth in a parallel and less complicated world is being accurately predicted.
-Flat CIG indicates that the critical source signature regularization is working.
-If you did not adequately source signature regularize and capture imaging terms for a velocity only world, then images would neither move nor flatten from the water speed migration result.